 1. The changing pad liners.
 This pieces of towel like cloth with a waterproof liner are going to make cleaning your changing table a lot easier.
 Turns out that sometimes -all the time- your baby moves while you are changing her diaper and sadly it happens that there’s some brownish residues of her diaper smudged in the changing pad cover.
 Well, using this liners is going to take you two seconds to finish changing diaper, change liner and Boom!
 The changing pad cover is looking clean again.

 2. The nasal mist.
-You have lived this experience: 3 am and your baby wakes up all fussy because she can’t breath.
+You have lived this experience: 3 am and your baby wakes up all fussy because she can’t breathe.
 The solution: apply the nasal mist according to the directions of your doctor.
 It will help keep your baby’s nose clear and help her sleep thru the night.

 3. Healing ointment.
 We all know that at least once in their lifetime, babies are going to get a diaper rash, it’s like a rite of passage.
 But let me tell you something: My baby has only had a diaper rash once in his 18 months of life.
 I freaked out when he got his first diaper rash.
 I called the pediatrician and he told me that using a healing ointment like Aquaphor or Desitin will reduce the rash and clear it totally from my baby’s bum.
 I used Desitin and the old remedy of powdering plenty of corn starch in his bum and it was clear 3 hours later.
 Since that day I can’t stop using my healing ointment.
 For stronger diaper rash use Desitin and the corn starch.
 To prevent diaper rash, use Aquaphor.